Who gets permanent care subsidies and supplements

 - specialisation (homeless or remote and very remote Aboriginal or Torres Strait Islander persons).

-Aged care services automatically receive a BCT based on their MMM location unless a specialised BCT is approved.
+Aged care homes automatically receive a BCT based on their MMM location unless a specialised BCT is determined.

 AN-ACC classification subsidy

-There are 13 AN-ACC funding classes for permanent residents, including a special class for planned admissions for palliative care.
+There are 13 AN-ACC funding classes for permanent aged care residents, including a special class for planned admissions for palliative care.

 Each AN-ACC class represents residents with similar clinical characteristics and daily care costs.

-For new permanent residents to receive an AN-ACC class, they must have an AN-ACC assessment with an independent assessor.
-An assessment will be triggered when the provider creates the entry record in the Services Australia Aged Care Provider Portal.
+For new permanent aged care residents to receive an AN-ACC class, they must have a residential aged care funding assessment.
+An assessment referral will be triggered when the provider creates the entry record in the Services Australia Aged Care Provider Portal.

 Initial entry adjustment payment